BCDS-LLC/BDA-Framework/docs/SDA_Framework_v1_0.md

 developing instruments not present in the BDA: the Raw Thinking capture protocol, the Stage 1/Stage 2 AI boundary, the Dual Lens Diagnostic Instruments, and the Expected Impact node as translation point between private commitment and public architecture.
-These are not adaptations.
-They are original contributions to the methodology, developed and validated through my professional practice.
+While built on established cognitive principles, the structural integration of these instruments into a governed human–AI protocol is an original contribution to the methodology — developed and validated through my professional practice.

 ### Movement 3 — Why This Moment Specifically